 Check out @elonglc on Instagram for more about this campaign!

-The Center for Equity and Inclusive Excellence, Gender & LGBTQIA Center, and Title IX Office collaborate closely with campus and community partners to create messaging and programming towards the prevention of gender-based violence, including sexual and relationship violence, harassment and stalking.
+The Office of Inclusive Excellence Education & Development, Gender & LGBTQIA Center, and Title IX Office collaborate closely with campus and community partners to create messaging and programming towards the prevention of gender-based violence, including sexual and relationship violence, harassment and stalking.
 Their prevention efforts include:

 - Haven online education program required for all new students